This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In the bowl of a stand mixer fitted with the paddle attachment, cream together butter and cream cheese.
+• In the bowl of a stand mixer fitted with the paddle attachment, cream together the room temperature butter and cream cheese.

-Slowly add powdered sugar, and vanilla, until light and smooth.
+• Slowly add the powdered sugar, then the vanilla until light and smooth.

 Video